 Establishment Clause - "Congress shall make no law respecting an establishment of religion" has been interpreted to mean that no government agency can act in such a way that one religious belief is held in greater esteem than any other.
 The clause has led many libraries to fear having any religious activity in their libraries, as publicly funded entities.
 As long as the library shows no favoritism or entanglement with one religion or belief, the establishment clause has not been violated.

-Free Exercise Clause - "Congress shall make no law ... prohibiting the free exercise [of religion]" has been interpreted to mean that the government cannot stop anyone from practicing freely the rites and beliefs of their religion, including in a library meeting room that is open to the public.
+Free Exercise Clause - "Congress shall make no law ... prohibiting the free exercise [of religion]" has been interpreted to mean that the government cannot stop anyone from practicing freely the rites and beliefs of their religion.